sultan-of-rum/morrowind-scripting-for-dummies/README.md

-# morrowind-scripting-for-dummies
-Morrowind Scripting for Dummies -- 2021 edition
+# Morrowind Scripting for Dummies -- 2021 edition